cmrnsmrt/Summer2016/README.md

-# summer-2016
+# Summer 2016 Website
-A website created by 15 year old me for a school assessment
+A website created by 14 year old me for a school assessment.
+Writen in HTML and CSS.